Blog

 • And lastly, what employee has what device, what applications, what security levels, and how does this map to their current location or job function since these things are continuously changing?

 There are a few innovative tools today that are beginning to pull these pieces together, but not many.
-Oomnitza is at the forefront to further democratize process automation - developing the ideas behind Enterprise Technology Management, and how ETM will be a fundamental requirement for IT success in this evolving “infrastructure and digital experience anywhere” world.
+Oomnitza is at the forefront to further democratize process automation - developing the ideas behind enterprise technology management, and how this will be a fundamental requirement for IT success in this evolving “infrastructure and digital experience anywhere” world.

 My question to you as an IT Leader is: As we continue to automate individual processes, how will you create an autonomous operations environment that synchronizes many disparate processes end to end, to support your end customer, and your enterprise mission?